JakeStanger/ironbar/docs/modules/Sys-Info.md

 | `{load_average:15}`      | 15-minute load average.                                                            |
 | `{uptime}`               | System uptime formatted as `HH:mm`.                                                |

+For Intel CPUs, you can typically use `coretemp-Package-id-0` for the temperature sensor.
+For AMD, you can use `k10temp_Tccd1`.

 ## Styling

 | Selector         | Description                  |